 - Greater control over the user experience.

-- More control of the look and feel.
+- More control over the look and feel.

 - Requires significant technical resources, including knowledge of APIs, and a greater understanding federated sign in workflows.

-- Greater technical risk as the SeamlessAccess service evolves during the Beta Period (at least through June 2020.)
+- Greater technical risk as the SeamlessAccess service evolves during the Beta Period (scheduled to conclude on or before December 2020.)